 Example: We're an independent ice cream shop located steps from the centre of town, and are proud to be the favourite for locals to meet friends for a cone or call for a fresh pizza, delivered straight to their home.
 We serve 35 flavours of home-made, hand-churned ice creams and sorbets year-round and the pizza oven churns out delicious hot pies every day from midday until closing time.
 Come and see us today!

-Add an opening date to your Google My Business listing to tell customers when your business first opened, or will open, at its address.
+Add an opening date to your Business Profile to tell customers when your business first opened, or will open, at its address.

 Only the year and month of your opening date are required.
 You can enter a date up to one year in the future, but it won't show on Google until 90 days before the date.

-Any check-in and check-out times entered by the business will be viewable on their business listing.
+Any check-in and check-out times entered by the business will be viewable on their Business Profile.

 To ensure that hotel listings are accurate, Google also collects check-in and check-out information from a variety of trusted sources (e.g. user reports and licensed content).
 Business owners can choose whether to automatically accept these updates.